-If you sit at a desk, you put distance between you and the child’s caregivers.
+If you sit at a desk, you distance yourself from the child’s caregivers.

-Sitting next to them makes the meeting more personable and creates a sense that you are approachable.
-It also builds trust and helps you establish a partnership as you are working alongside the family.
+Sitting next to them makes the meeting more personable and makes you feel approachable.
+It also builds trust and helps you establish a partnership while working alongside the family.
 This is a simple strategy for building a partnership during your parent-teacher conference.

 Tip #2 Create a Waiting Area

 You’ll find that some families arrive early.
-It’s essential to set up a space for them outside so you can maintain confidentiality with the conference in session.
-Create a waiting area by placing a few chairs outside, a welcome table, and hang student work on a bulletin board.
+Setting up a space for them outside is essential so you can maintain confidentiality with the conference in session.
+Create a waiting area by placing a few chairs and a welcome table outside.
+If you have a bulletin board, hang student work on it.

-I like to use these templates so that parents and guardians can write to the student.
+I like using these templates so parents and guardians can write to the student.
 They give these to me before they leave so I can place them on their desks.
-My students love these little surprises, and I think my families enjoyed having a task to occupy their time.
+My students love these little surprises, and I think their families enjoyed having a task to occupy their time.